Pure Country: Plot

-Buddy confronts Lula after his "performance" and demands $100,000 and a recording contract.
+Buddy confronts Lula after his performance and demands $100,000 and a recording contract.
 He lies to the media that Lula paid him to keep imitating Dusty.
 Lula, realizing she's in trouble, reaches out to Earl to find Dusty.
 She then follows him to Dusty's location.
 Realizing he has feelings for Harley and will not leave, Lula tells Harley that Dusty is married to her.
 Harley dumps Dusty and Lula is waiting to scoop him up to return to his band and career.
 Now back with his band, he demands that his stage shows be toned down.

-Dusty confronts Buddy about the lie he told the press.
-Dusty threatens to sue Buddy if he ever shows his face in country music again and Buddy leaves.
+Dusty ever shows his face in country music again, but he'll sue him, so he gets mad at Buddy due to telling about the lie he told the press about Lula offering him money and a recording contract to let Buddy pose as Dusty, so Dusty tells Buddy to go on and get him out of here.
 Lula is grateful for his intervention to which Dusty brings up Harley's name.
-His first appearance after his "vacation" is in Las Vegas at the same time as the rodeo Harley Tucker is competing in.
-Lula secretly arranges for Harley and her family to get tickets to Dusty's Show.
+After Dusty's band left Shreveport, they head to Las Vegas where Harley Tucker competed the rodeo.
+Lula secretly arranges for Harley and her family to get tickets to Dusty's concert.
 Once seated she sends an attendant to get Harley where she admits the truth to her.
-True to his wishes, he does the show without all the smoke and the lights, and sits on the edge of the stage, playing guitar and singing "I Cross My Heart", a special love song he has composed for her, which wins him Harley's forgiveness.
-The two hug at the edge of the stage.
+At the end of the movie, he does the show without all the smoke and the lights, and sits on the edge of the stage, playing guitar and singing "I Cross My Heart", a special love song he has composed for her, which wins Harley's forgiveness, the two hug at the edge of the stage after his performance.